 The month of June is one that we love because it is the month that signifies the coming of summer and the outings that go hand in hand.

-June 23rd, St. Jean Baptiste Day, is celebrated throughout Europe, however in Spain, the party takes on a whole different dimension.
+June 23rd, the feasf day of Saint John the Baptiste, is celebrated throughout Europe, however in Spain, the party takes on a whole different dimension.

-We invite you today to rediscover the Saint Jean throughout this article, after which you will surely want to book your spots aboard a train Renfe - SNCF in Cooperation in order to celebrate summer’s return in Spain!
+We invite you today to rediscover the Saint John's Eve throughout this article, after which you will surely want to book your spots aboard a train Renfe - SNCF in Cooperation in order to celebrate summer’s return in Spain!

-In Christian tradition, Saint Jean night pays tribute to Saint Jean Baptiste’s birth.
+In Christian tradition, Saint John's Eve pays tribute to Saint John the Baptiste’s birth.
 For Christians, the night of June 23rd to 24th, the shortest of the year, is a holy and sacred night dedicated to purification.
 It is however celebrated by the greatest amount of individuals as the shortest - yet equally the most magical - night of the year.

 Nowadays, its value is closer to the magic of ancient pagan festivals, organized for the summer solstice where fire was used to burn old objects, water was purified and dancing were in the spotlight.
 In fact, the Celtic druids celebrated the arrival of the summer solstice by lighting bonfires to bless the earth, animals and people.
 The Greeks also lit great fires to pay homage to Apollo, the god of sun and light...
 The celebration of the solstice is in fact something that we find in many civilizations: among the Aztec warriors, the Berbers, the Hindus…